This information is intended for use by health professionals

 Prolonged or repeated courses of aciclovir in severely immune-compromised individuals may result in the selection of virus strains with reduced sensitivity, which may not respond to continued aciclovir treatment (see section 5.1).

-Hydration status: Care should be taken to maintain adequate hydration in patients receiving higher dose oral regimens, e.g. for the treatment of herpes zoster infection (4g daily), in order to avoid the risk of possible renal toxicity.
+Hydration status: Care should be taken to maintain adequate hydration in patients receiving high oral doses of aciclovir.
+The risk of renal impairment is increased by use with other nephrotoxic drugs.

 Aciclovir is eliminated primarily unchanged in the urine via active renal tubular secretion.
 Any drugs administered concurrently that compete with this mechanism may increase aciclovir plasma concentrations.

-• Mycophenolate mofetil: Increases in plasma AUCs of aciclovir and of the inactive metabolite of mycophenolate mofetil, an immunosuppressant agent used in transplant patients, have been shown when the drugs are coadministered.
-However, no dosage adjustment is necessary because of the wide therapeutic index of aciclovir.
+Probenecid and cimetidine increase the AUC of aciclovir by this mechanism, and reduce aciclovir renal clearance.
+Similarly increases in plasma AUCs of aciclovir and of the inactive metabolite of mycophenolate mofetil, an immunosuppresant agent used in transplant patients have been shown when the drugs are coadministered.
+However no dosage adjustment is necessary because of the wide therapeutic index of aciclovir.

-Following oral administration of 200mg aciclovir five times a day, aciclovir has been detected in breast milk at concentrations ranging from 0.6-4.1 times the corresponding plasma levels.
+Following oral administration of 200mg aciclovir five times a day, aciclovir has been detected in breast milk at concentrations ranging from 0.6 to 4.1 times the corresponding plasma levels.
 These levels would potentially expose nursing infants to aciclovir dosages of up to 0.3mg/kg/day.
-Caution is therefore advised if aciclovir is to be administered to a nursing mother.
+Caution is therefore advised if aciclovir is to be administered to a nursing woman.

 The frequency categories associated with the adverse events below are estimates.
 For most events, suitable data for estimating incidence were not available.
 In addition, adverse events may vary in their incidence depending on the indication.